Local Shapley: Model-Induced Locality and Optimal Reuse in Data Valuation: Monte Carlo Approximation for Local Shapley

-\begin{itemize} \item \textbf{Pivot hit:} If the current test point $t$ equals $t^*(S)$, the subset is accepted.
+The sampling procedure follows two cases: (i) \textbf{Pivot hit:} If the current test point $t$ equals $t^*(S)$, the subset is accepted.
 The model $\theta(S)$ is trained once and reused to evaluate $v_{t'}(S)$ for all $t' \in \mathcal R_S$.
-These utilities are distributed to all $z \in \mathcal N(t')$ using the weighted subset-centric update rule.

-\item \textbf{Pivot miss:} If $t \neq t^*(S)$, the sample is discarded.
-Since $S$ is assigned exclusively to its pivot $t^*(S)$, discarding avoids duplicate retraining without altering the sampling distribution. \end{itemize}
+These utilities are distributed to all $z \in \mathcal N(t')$ using the weighted subset-centric update rule; and (ii) \textbf{Pivot miss:} If $t \neq t^*(S)$, the sample is discarded.
+Since $S$ is assigned exclusively to its pivot $t^*(S)$, discarding avoids duplicate retraining without altering the sampling distribution.

-This pivoted sampling scheme ensures that each distinct subset $S$ is trained at most once across all samples and test points, while preserving the unbiasedness of the estimator.
+This pivoted sampling scheme maximizes the reuse of trained models while preserving the unbiasedness of the estimator.
 The complete procedure is summarized in Algorithm~\ref{alg:lsmra}.